Keep the information system up to date #CyberSecMonth

-Using an obsolete system or software represents an additional risk of being attacked by a cyber attack.
+Using an obsolete system or software represents an additional risk of being cyber attacked.
 As soon as patches are no longer made to a system, it becomes vulnerable.
 Many malicious tools available on the web exploit this lack of security correction on the part of the publisher.
 There are still precautions to avoid the obsolescence of these systems:

-- Create and maintain an inventory of information systems and applications.
+- Create and maintain an inventory of information system systems and applications.

 - Prefer solutions whose support function is guaranteed at least for the duration of use.

 - Ensure a follow-up of updates and end dates of software support.

 - Maintaining the homogeneity of the IT equipment, the accumulation of several versions of a software can lead to problems and complicate the monitoring of the equipment.

 - Limit the operating dependencies of one software to another (software adhesions), in fact the support time of these solutions is not equivalent.

 - Include clauses in contracts with service providers and suppliers to monitor security patches and manage obsolescence.